erigontech/mdbx-go/README.md

 - As a C library, applications in any language can interact with MDBX databases.
 Mission critical Go applications can use a database while Python scripts perform analysis on the side.

 ## Build

-There is no dependency on shared libraries. `go get github.com/torquem-ch/mdbx-go/mdbx`.
-But it require to call `make mdbx-build` before running any go command.
+There is no dependency on shared libraries.
+But it's impossible to use 'go get' for now.
+Only way is to copy sources of this package to your project, and call `make mdbx-build` manually.

 On FreeBSD 10, you must explicitly set `CC` (otherwise it will fail with a cryptic error), for example:

     CC=clang go test -v ./...

-Building commands and running tests can be done with `go` or with `make`

-    make bin
-    make test
-    make check
-    make all

-On Linux, you can specify the `pwritev` build tag to reduce the number of syscalls required when committing a transaction.
-In your own package you can then do

-    go build -tags pwritev .

-to enable the optimisation.

 ## Documentation